captainfathom/merge-conflict/FUBAR.md

 Carol is procuring a merge conflict for the team.
 She secretly wants to create a problem because she doesn't have enough drama in her life.

 Here is more fake code, THIS CODE IS IMPORTANT DO NOT DELETE, IT WILL BREAK EVERYTHING.

+This is Alice's laptop we are currently working on very important project.